The Building Coordinator is responsible for tracking and assigning building keys and keycard access for all doorways in Gerberding Hall.

 Rekeys

-All rekey requests, including requests to install CAAMS card readers or number pad locks, are submitted by the unit directly to UW Facilities.
+All rekey requests, including requests to install keycard readers or number pad locks, are submitted by the unit directly to UW Facilities.
 Requests are also reviewed and approved by the Building Coordinator during this process.
 Rooms and areas may be rekeyed due to department space transfers, lost keys, or a need for more security.
 Rekeys are done at the expense of the unit.

 Keys no longer needed